 Because I’ve done research in ecology, I could also go on for DAYS and PAGES about how amazing life in the field can be—

-hiking through mountains for days;
+Walking in the rain [hiking through mountains for days in any weather condition];

 Not quite there and back again [getting ‘lost’ (my sense of direction is abysmal) and having to find our way back];

+“So… which way are we supposed to go now?”
+My assistant, Megan (3), asked.
+I shrugged.
+Before we started on our way, we were both aware that our sense of direction was horrible.

 Trails of being an observer [watching a large female grasshopper start eating my field notebook when a male land on top and starts mating with her];